Chicken and Biscuit Casserole

 Description

-This easy Chicken and Biscuit Casserole recipe is a classic comfort food favorite.
-It’s a delicious, popular casserole with tender chicken, vegetables, fluffy biscuits and a creamy gravy all baked to a bubbly, golden perfection!!
-Enjoy this cozy casserole for a rich and satisfying weeknight dinner.
+This easy chicken and biscuit casserole is a classic comfort food favorite for dinner.
+It’s filled with tender chicken, vegetables, fluffy biscuits and a creamy gravy all baked to a bubbly, golden perfection!

 Ingredients